 BBC warned of Gregg Wallace’s alleged inappropriate behaviour ‘as far back as 2017’

-On Thursday, it was revealed that Wallace would be stepping back as host of the BBC cookery series as an investigation takes place into alleged inappropriate comments made across a 17-year period.

-Since the news broke, several stars to have appeared on Celebrity MasterChef, including former Newsnight host Kirsty Wark and Geordie Shore’s Charlotte Crosby, have hit out at the host for alleged remarks they heard when they were filming episodes.
+“Although these are not, as stressed above, not official complaints, it is the number that have come forward about this one person that has prompted this letter.”

+Speaking to The Observer, Ms Elrick said the BBC suggested each individual would have to make their own, direct complaint to the corporation.
-On Saturday night, The Times has reported that 2017 Celebrity Masterchef contestant Mir had complained about comments made by Wallace during filming of the show’s 12th series.

-The newspaper claimed she wrote to the corporation in an email forwarded on to Ms Phillips.
+Separately, The Times has reported on Mir complaining about comments made by Wallace during filming of the show’s 12th series in 2017, in an email that was forwarded to Kate Phillips, who now manages unscripted programmes for the BBC.

 In internal emails seen by The Times, Ms Phillips said she would ensure that she was “informed straight away” should more complaints be made against Wallace.